mercer/leather-handbags/README.md

 - [x] have sonar run on all
 - have config pass guest os appliance urls and not component urls (fetch ports/host os ip)
 - [x] fetch build number to version strategy
-- use artifactory as proxy
+- use artifactory as proxy/mirroring
 - [x] fix boot2docker os system time
+- mirroring with docker registry

 Broadleaf
 ----------